asimjalis/asimjalis.github.io/_posts/2016-12-07-clojure-for-scripting.md

 This turns Clojure into a scripting language much like Python, Ruby, Perl, or Bash.

+## Faster Startup Time

+If you want to speed up your startup time you can pass JVM flags into boot using `BOOT_JVM_OPTIONS`.

+Here is how I run boot.

+    export BOOT_JVM_OPTIONS='
+      -client
+      -XX:+TieredCompilation
+      -XX:TieredStopAtLevel=1
+      -Xmx2g
+      -XX:+UseConcMarkSweepGC
+      -XX:+CMSClassUnloadingEnabled
+      -Xverify:none'

+This brings the startup time on my MacBook down from 3.2 seconds to 1.6 seconds.

+The last flag `-Xverify:none` comes with the following warning from [dev.clojure.org](http://dev.clojure.org/display/design/Improving+Clojure+Start+Time): *Suppresses the bytecode verifier (which speeds classloading).
+Enabling this option introduces a security risk from malicious bytecode, so should be carefully considered.*

 ## Comments

 Share your thoughts on this post